practicusai/docs/docs/setup-guide.md

 Practicus AI App works on your computer and contains the core functionality of our platform.

-If you haven't already, please install Practicus AI forever free app for [Windows](https://www.microsoft.com/en-us/p/practicus-ai/9p9f4hvkvcqg), [macOS](https://github.com/practicusai/app/releases/download/latest/practicus.pkg) or [Linux](#linux-installation).
+If you haven't already, please install **Practicus AI App** for [Windows](https://www.microsoft.com/en-us/p/practicus-ai/9p9f4hvkvcqg), [macOS](https://github.com/practicusai/app/releases/download/latest/practicus.pkg) or [Linux](#linux-installation).

-If you are a Python user and prefer to install Practicus AI as a library, please check our [Python Setup Guide](#python-setup-guide) section below.
+If you are a Python user and prefer to install Practicus AI App as a library, please check our [Python Setup Guide](#python-setup-guide) section below.

+If you are a programmer and only interested in installing the lightweight **Practicus AI SDK** (5MB), please only install **practicuscore** library using the [Python Setup Guide](#python-setup-guide) section below.

 ## Choose a Worker Node System